Equity LifeStyle Properties, Inc. to Issue Quarterly Dividend of $0.45 (NYSE:ELS)

-Equity LifeStyle Properties has increased its dividend by an average of 10.2% per year over the last three years and has increased its dividend annually for the last 19 consecutive years.
-Equity LifeStyle Properties has a dividend payout ratio of 102.9% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities research analysts expect Equity LifeStyle Properties to earn $3.06 per share next year, which means the company should continue to be able to cover its $1.79 annual dividend with an expected future payout ratio of 58.5%.
+Equity LifeStyle Properties has raised its dividend by an average of 10.2% per year over the last three years and has raised its dividend annually for the last 19 consecutive years.
+Equity LifeStyle Properties has a dividend payout ratio of 102.9% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Equities analysts expect Equity LifeStyle Properties to earn $3.06 per share next year, which means the company should continue to be able to cover its $1.79 annual dividend with an expected future payout ratio of 58.5%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in ELS.
-Eagle Bay Advisors LLC bought a new stake in shares of Equity LifeStyle Properties during the second quarter worth $30,000.
-Brown Brothers Harriman & Co. acquired a new position in Equity LifeStyle Properties in the 1st quarter worth about $59,000.
-Delphia USA Inc. acquired a new position in Equity LifeStyle Properties in the 1st quarter worth about $203,000.
-Mackenzie Financial Corp acquired a new stake in shares of Equity LifeStyle Properties during the first quarter valued at about $211,000.
-Finally, Cerity Partners LLC bought a new stake in shares of Equity LifeStyle Properties during the fourth quarter worth about $215,000.
-Institutional investors own 90.65% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in ELS.
+Eagle Bay Advisors LLC acquired a new position in shares of Equity LifeStyle Properties in the second quarter valued at approximately $30,000.
+Brown Brothers Harriman & Co. bought a new stake in shares of Equity LifeStyle Properties in the first quarter valued at about $59,000.
+Delphia USA Inc. acquired a new position in shares of Equity LifeStyle Properties in the first quarter valued at about $203,000.
+Mackenzie Financial Corp acquired a new position in shares of Equity LifeStyle Properties in the first quarter valued at about $211,000.
+Finally, Cerity Partners LLC acquired a new stake in Equity LifeStyle Properties in the 4th quarter worth about $215,000.
+90.65% of the stock is currently owned by institutional investors.

 Equity LifeStyle Properties Company Profile